Unearned revenue refers to funds a seller receives for goods or services not yet delivered to the buyer.

 For compliance with the matching concept, both the seller and the buyer record the first part of the sale event, as it occurs, with two journal entries.
 Example journal entries of this kind appear above in Exhibit 1 and 2.
 Exhibit 2 represents such entries when there is a time lapse between parts sale parts 1 and 2.

-Later, when part 2 of the sale occurs, buyer and seller each make another pair of journal entries, such as those shown in Exhibit 3.
-The seller cannot claim revenue earnings and the buyer cannot claim expense payments, until both parts of the sale transaction complete.
+Later, when part 2 of the sale occurs, the buyer and the seller each make another pair of journal entries, such as those shown in Exhibit 3.
+The seller cannot claim "revenue earnings," and the buyer cannot claim "expense payment," until both parts of the sale transaction complete.

 Exhibit 4 summarizes the possible accounting results from a sale, after just one part of the two-part sale transaction takes place.